FACTBOX-Shipping firms react to Houthi attacks in the Red Sea | Business

 KLAVENESS COMBINATION CARRIERS The Norway-based fleet operator said on Dec.
 28 it was unlikely to sail any of its vessels in the Red Sea, unless the situation improves.

-A Jan.
-1 advisory showed Maersk was to send more than 30 vessels through the Suez Canal in the coming days, while 17 other voyages were put on hold.
-The company was expected to update its plans in Jan.
-2.

-MSC Mediterranean Shipping Company (MSC) said on Dec.
+Mediterranean Shipping Company (MSC) said on Dec.
 16 its ships would not transit through the Suez Canal, with some already rerouted via the Cape of Good Hope, a day after two ballistic missiles were fired at one of its vessels.

-OCEAN NETWORK EXPRESS Ocean Network Express (ONE), a joint venture between Japan's Kawasaki Kisen Kaisha, Mitsui O.S.K.
+OCEAN NETWORK EXPRESS

+Ocean Network Express (ONE), a joint venture between Japan's Kawasaki Kisen Kaisha, Mitsui O.S.K.
 Lines and Nippon Yusen, said on Dec.
 19 it would re-route vessels away from the Red Sea to the Cape of Good Hope or temporarily pause journeys and move to safe areas.
+OOCL

-OOCL The Hong Kong-headquartered container group said on Dec.
+The Hong Kong-headquartered container group said on Dec.
 21 it had instructed its vessels to either divert their route away from the Red Sea or suspend sailing.
 The company, owned by Orient Overseas (International) Ltd, has also stopped accepting cargo to and from Israel until further notice.
+WALLENIUS WILHELMSEN

-WALLENIUS WILHELMSEN The Norwegian shipping group said on Dec.
+The Norwegian shipping group said on Dec.
 19 it would halt Red Sea transits until further notice.
 Rerouting vessels via the Cape of Good Hope will add 1-2 weeks to voyage durations, it said.
+YANG MING MARINE TRANSPORT

-(Compiled by Paolo Laudani, Izabela Niemiec and Jesus Calero in Gdansk; editing by William Maclean, Frances Kerry and Jason Neely)
+The Taiwanese container shipping company said on Dec.
+18 it would divert ships sailing through the Red Sea and the Gulf of Aden via the Cape of Good Hope for the next two weeks.
+(Compiled by Paolo Laudani, Izabela Niemiec and Jesus Calero in Gdansk; editing by Jason Neely)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)